 - What the British government records say about the fate of captain and crew of the Mary Celeste

 - The future King George V’s sighting of a phantom ship, The Flying Dutchman whilst serving in the Royal Navy

-- Arthur Conan Doyle’s sighting of the mysterious Victorian sea serpent
+- Arthur Conan Doyle’s account of sighting the mysterious Victorian sea serpent in the Mediterranean

 - The Loch Ness Monster Files: what papers at Scotland’s National Archives and London’s Natural History Museum reveal about the Nessie legend.

 - Read my list of the top 9 unsolved historical mysteries on the BBC History Extra website here.